A Facet Analysis of a Folksonomy

 The Universe of Subjects

 The “by Subject” facet in the universe of books accounts for 70.54% of the dataset.
-It represents the universe of subjects and has been subjected to a facet analysis of its own (see Table 2).
+It represents the universe of subjects and has been subjected to a facet analysis of its own (fig.3).
 The results of the facet analysis of the universe of subjects are inconclusive.
 Percentages are therefore only given for the conceptual categories.

 Due to the high occurrence of tags indicating disciplines in the tag set, it was here assumed that users acknowledge disciplines to be a natural initial division of the universe of subjects.
 As will be discussed, however, intra-facet relationships are not exposed during the course of facet analysis and it was therefore neither possible to reveal what types of phase relationships the disciplines had with one another nor to which disciplines the remaining tags indicating subjects differentiated.